 #2 — expecting people to visit

-Mistake #3 — not writing as if I'm talking
+#3 — not writing as if I'm talking

-Mistake #4 — changing the location of my blog
+#4 — changing blog location

 “Unless your blog is a secondary part of an existing website you should always install WordPress on the root directory.
 When I created my first blog I used an automatic WordPress instalation that my web hosting company offered, but the standard installation was done on “www.domain.com/blog”.

 #5 — neglecting my article headlines

-Mistake #6 — not linking to others as I'd like them to link to me
+#6 — not linking to others as I'd like them to link to me

-I still see it every day, people linking to others using the anchor text 'here' or 'click here'.
-You wouldn’t be linking to people unless you thought they had something worth saying, so give them a link they'll truly appreciate.
+I see it every day, people linking to others using the anchor text 'here' or 'click here'.
+You don't link to other sites unless you think it helps your visitors, so give those site owners a link they'll really appreciate.

-I touch upon the subject in this article: Graphic design Edinburgh and keyword search ranking.
-Andy Beard says it better than I can: linking mistakes frequently encountered on blogs.
+I touch on the subject here: Graphic design Edinburgh and keyword search ranking.
+Andy Beard says it better: linking mistakes frequently encountered on blogs.

 #7 — underestimating the time commitment

 What blog mistakes have you made?